pepe5/altair-intro/red_zone,_impressions_about_to_come_and_to_leave/relating_to_other_zones.md

 If you had read till now, and you still feel it would be beneficial to have this on the planet, please join us.

-*   maybe you kind of impression that it sounds complicated: but:
+*   maybe you have kind of impression that it sounds complicated: but:

 → is it complicated to direct some middle-school - be a director of some school?